 One downside of living in Fort Valley, however, is that residents on average have to contend with a long commute, spending on average 34.60 minutes every day commuting to work.

-Fort Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fort Valley does not have a public transit system used by locals to get to and from work.

 In terms of college education, Fort Valley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.12% of adults 25 and older in the town have at least a bachelor's degree.